krunkosaurus/chartstack/README.md

 ### Troubleshooting dependencies

 Should you encounter problems with installing dependencies or running Grunt commands, uninstall all previous dependency versions (global and local).
 Then, rerun `npm install`.

+## Bugs and feature requests

+Have a bug or a feature request?
+If your problem or idea is not addressed yet, [please open a new issue](https://github.com/krunkosaurus/chartstack/issues/new).

 ## Support